-The Board and Court plan for renewal with the assistance of the Group and Court Nomination & Governance Committees ("NGC"), each of which comprise the same Directors, and regularly review Board and Court composition, tenure and succession planning.
+The Board and Court plan for renewal with the assistance of the Group NGC and the Court NGC, each of which comprise the same Directors, and regularly review Board and Court composition, tenure and succession planning.
 In accordance with the Director Assessment Policy and the Board and Court Diversity Policy, all appointments are made on merit against objective criteria (including the skills and experience the Board and Court as a whole requires to be effective) with due regard for the benefits of diversity on the Board and Court.